 - Florida Civil Statute of Limitations: Time limit for filing a civil lawsuit n in Florida.
 See the window of time restricting your legal claims here.
 (Title VIII, Chapter 95)

 - Crash Reporting Requirements: See the statute governing your obligations in Florida to file a crash report and your obligations to stop after an accident.
 (Reporting: Section 316.066 / Stop Obligations Post-Accident: Section 316.062)

 - Duty to Provide Care After a Crash: Driver obligations following a crash to render aid and give information (and the penalties for failing to provide aid). - (Section 316.027)

 - DUI Threshold: The blood-alcohol limit in Florida is .08%, Zero tolerance underage BAC limit (under 21) is only .02%, and Florida is an implied consent State. - (Florida DUI Laws)

 - Comparative Fault for Injuries: In Florida, your percentage of fault responsibility determines how much you pay in an injury claim.
 For example, if the plaintiff is partially at fault, the percentage of fault established will reduce the person's recovery.

 A number of important laws exist to prohibit discrimination at work and protect employees from illegal employer actions.
 The following State statutes provide supplemental protections to workers in Florida.

-- Florida Minimum Wage Laws: (Rate): Applied annually, the minimum wage as of 2017 is set to $8.10 and $5.08 for tipped employees.
+- Florida Minimum Wage Laws: (Rate): Applied annually, the minimum wage as of 2018 is set to $8.25 and minimum cash wage of $5.23 (a Maximum tip credit of $3.02 deducted from wage) for tipped employees.
 Florida Department of Economic Opportunity

 - Minimum Wage Statute: FL Constitution 448.110 Art.
 X Sec.
 24